PrincetonUniversity/NG-Scope/README.md

 NG-Scope is a free and open-source LTE control channel decoder developed by [PAWS group](https://paws.cs.princeton.edu/) at Princeton University.

-NG-Scope is built atop of srsLTE, so we introduce basic information about srsLTE.
+NG-Scope is built atop of srsRAN, so we introduce basic information about srsRAN.

-srsLTE -- Common Features
+srsRAN -- Common Features
 ---------------

  * LTE Release 8 compliant (with selected features of Release 9)